codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

     size_t len = mqtt_decode_length(&raw);

     /*
-     * For now we ignore checks on protocol name and reserverd bits, just skip
+     * For now we ignore checks on protocol name and reserved bits, just skip
      * to the 8th byte
      */
     raw = init + 8;